Information is communicated to FOMUS through the definition of “objects” (i.e., in a .fms file or in a programming environment like Lisp or SAL).

 Object definitions may contain one or more “settings” which directly affect how the objects are processed or interpreted.

-, which determines how note events are spelled rhythmically, and keysig
+Examples of settings are beat, which determines how note events are spelled rhythmically, and keysig, which

 determines what key signature appears in a measure.
-Object definitions may also contain parameters (e.g., id
+Object definitions may also contain parameters (e.g., id and template)

 that aren't actually settings (settings have a specially defined behavior, as explained below)